KNOWING THE FATHER AND THE SON

 What is more, I consider everything a loss because of the surpassing worth of knowing Christ Jesus my Lord, for whose sake I have lost all things.
 (Philippians 3:8)

-We may think that now we have “accepted Christ” we know Christ and the Father.
+We may think that because we have “accepted Christ,” we know Christ and the Father.
 I don’t believe this is the case.
 There must be more to it than this, because Paul had “accepted Christ” on the road to Damascus, long before he wrote the Book of Philippians!

 Here is my servant, whom I uphold, my chosen one in whom I delight; I will put my Spirit on him, and he will bring justice to the nations.
 (Isaiah 42:1)